lambda-dom/trisagion/docs/readme.md

 ### A. 3.
 2. What is in an error?

 `ParseError e` is just a thin wrapper around `e` for the short-circuiting accumulation strategy; any information specific to the error must be packed in the type `e`.
 But there are pieces of information that are useful independently of the error type `e`, and that thus are a better fit as fields of `ParseError`, for example a notion of _stream position_ to better locate the source of the error.
-So we change the `ParseError` to
+So we change `ParseError` to

 ```haskell
 data ParseError s e